Take Me to Paris: Reception

 The Monthly Film Bulletin wrote: "Trivial, quite pleasant, but inexpertly made."

 Kine Weekly wrote: "It is too clumsily timed to make good 'thick ear,' and far too dependent upon corny cracks to rock the screen with laughter.
 Albert Modley, the well-known Yorkshire comedian, is the star, but he is unable to adapt himself to an alien environment.
 The one redeeming feature is Claire Guibert, a comely and unaffected youngster, cast as the French heroine.
 Solely for the unsophisticated."

+The Daily Film Renter wrote: "Farcical comedy in the racing world, in which the horse seems the most intelligent participator."

 Picturegoer wrote: "This picture made me squirm.
 The story is stupid, the direction loose and there's a glaring lack of attention to detail. ...
 In order to justify the title the producers have injected shots of Paris.
 Even they are laboured."

 Picture Show wrote: "Lively comedy ...
 It has a hard-working cast and first-rate Paris settings."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Silly comedy has just the occasional nice moment."